-- Describe the types of work performed by pipefitters 1. - 2.
+- 1. Describe the types of work performed by pipefitters - 2.
 Identify career opportunities available to pipefitters. - 3.
 Explain the purpose and objectives of an apprentice training program. - 4.
-Explain the responsibilities and characteristics of a good pipefitter. - Explain the importance of safety in relation to pipefitting.
+Explain the responsibilities and characteristics of a good pipefitter. - 5.
+Explain the importance of safety in relation to pipefitting.

-MODULE 08102-06 Pipefitting Hand Tools
+Pipefitting Hand Tools

 - 1. Describe the safety requirements that apply to the use of pipefitter hand tools. - 2.
 Explain how to properly care for selected pipefitter hand tools. - 3.
 Demonstrate how to safely and properly use selected pipefitter hand tools. - 4.
-Identify tools and state their uses. - Use selected hand tools.
+Identify tools and state their uses. - 5.
+Use selected hand tools.

-MODULE 08103-06 - Pipefitting Power Tools
+Pipefitting Power Tools

-- State the safety procedures that must be followed when working with power tools. - 2.
+- 1. State the safety procedures that must be followed when working with power tools. - 2.
 Cut pipe using a portable band saw. - 3.
 Identify and explain the uses of portable grinders. - 4.
-Explain the proper and safe operation of machines used in pipe joint preparation: - Pipe threaders - b.
-Portable power drives - Pipe bevelers - 5.
+Explain the proper and safe operation of machines used in pipe joint preparation: - a.
+Pipe threaders - b.
+Portable power drives - c.
+Pipe bevelers - 5.
 Perform selected pipe joint preparation operations using power tools.

-MODULE 08105-06 - Laddrs and Scaffolds
+Laddrs and Scaffolds

-- Identify the different types of ladders and scaffolds used on a work site.
-1. - 2.
+- 1. Identify the different types of ladders and scaffolds used on a work site. - 2.
 Describe how to safely use ladders and scaffolding. - 3.
 Properly set up, inspect, and use stepladders, extension ladders, and scaffolding.